PecanProject/pecan/modules/rtm/README.md

 # PEcAn Radiative Transfer Modeling module
 **Corresponding author**
 Alexey Shiklomanov
 Dept. of Earth & Environment
 Boston University
 ashiklom@bu.edu

 ## Installation
-Installation can be easily performed using the `install.github` command from the `devtools` package in R.
+Installation can be easily performed using the `install_github` command from the `devtools` package in R.

 ```R
 install.packages("devtools")